Stepping into your freshman year on a college campus is truly unlike anything else. Everything is completely new. Everything is completely unknown.

 #5 Plug in to a Christian community.

 This one cannot be overstated enough.
-You could be the baddest, most hyped and esteemed Jesus-loving Satan-stomping youth group kid on the block, but you will quickly and quietly die in the college environment if you do not surround yourself with community.
+You could be the coolest, most esteemed Jesus-loving Satan-stomping youth group kid on the block, but you will quickly and quietly die in the college environment if you do not surround yourself with community.

 God himself exists in Trinity, and because we were made in His image, this means we were fundamentally created with the need for community programmed into the hard drive of our souls.
 So, if you don’t plug into community, you will have a system shut down.